 Licensed and practical nurses also wear white coats because they have more cases where they need to have a presence of authority.

-It’s a good thing for them to be able to do so that they can introduce a level of seriousness without making the patient feeling afraid.
+It’s a good thing for them to be able to do so that they can introduce a level of seriousness without making the patient feel afraid.

 If the nurse one day decides to become a doctor, they will be wearing the white coat more often since there’s more of a need to wear those things.